 They aren’t going to give you as much to press into with your abs, compared to leather belts, and you also run the risk of the velco ripping open mid-set if you’re putting it under too much pressure.

-If you’re looking for an affordable, beginner lifting belt, I’d recommend going with the Valeo 4-Inch Padded Leather Belt, which you can order from Amazon here for about $20.
+If you’re looking for an affordable, beginner lifting belt, I’d recommend going with the Valeo 4-Inch Padded Leather Belt, which you can order from Amazon.

 This is just a basic leather belt with 2 prongs; nothing fancy, but it gets the job done.